2021 West Nile Virus Activity (as of January 2022)

 What should I do if I think I have WNV?

-How can West Nile Virus be prevented?
+How can West Nile virus be prevented?

 - Limit outdoor activity from dusk to dawn when mosquitoes are most active.

 - Maintain window and door screens to keep mosquitoes out of buildings.
 Do not prop open doors.